Dow on Track to Wrap Up Worst Month Since March

 "It would be no surprise that the beneficiaries of this strong spending are the high-income bracket households," said S&P Global's U.S. Chief Economist Beth Ann Bovino.
 "If a large number of people are unable to participate in the expansion, the economy suffers."

-Earnings reports and guidance from technology companies weighed heavily on internet giants.
+Earnings reports and guidance from technology companies weighed heavily on stocks Friday.

 "Big tech stocks were priced for perfection," said Michael Mullaney, director of global markets research at Boston Partners.
 "Any disappointment would be ripe for lower prices.
 They're getting slammed today."